Updated: August 15, 2023, at 12:14 p.m.

 Believing You Can Control or Cure It

-People in relationships with alcoholics often find themselves attempting to either hide it, control it, or solve it.
+People in relationships with alcoholics often attempt to either hide, control, or solve it.
 Unfortunately, all three of these are impossible in the long term.
-Everyone wants to believe the best in the people they love, so by consequence, loved ones of alcoholics often try to help them get sober and will continually give them second chances.
+Everyone wants to believe the best in the people they love.
+So as a consequence, loved ones of alcoholics often try to help them get sober and will continually give them second chances.

 “The worst part about loving an alcoholic is when you need any kind of emotional support.
 They simply don’t care how many times you’ve set yourself on fire to keep them warm.”